by Amy Crum

 The Community Appearance Commission sponsors a biennial Awards Program to honor the efforts of businesses, individuals, and community groups who have had a positive impact on the appearance of Winston-Salem and Forsyth County.
 These awards recognize those individuals whose thoughtful design and maintenance of our built and natural environment play a significant role in creating the high quality of life we value in our community.

-The keynote speaker will be Charles Brown, LEED AP, Assistant Director of Project Development for North Carolina State University.
-He will be speaking on green design and community character.
+The 2014 Community Appearance Awards Program was held June 5, 2014, in the James A. Gray Auditorium at the Old Salem Museums & Gardens Visitor Center, 900 Old Salem Road.
+The keynote speaker was Charles Brown, LEED AP, Assistant Director of Project Development for North Carolina State University (Bio [pdf/61kb/1p] ).
+He spoke on green design and community character.

 Entries are evaluated using the following general selection criteria: